Kalaureia: Archaeological finds during modern excavations

 During the Late Archaic period a number of buildings were erected, including the temple, Stoa D and the Propylon (Building E).
 Little is known about the temple constructed during this period as it was almost completely robbed out by the time of the early Swedish excavations and when modern work started only foundation trenches and roof tiles remained.
-The temple was a peripteral building with 6×12 columns, constructed mainly out of poros limestone and was surrounded by a low wall with the main entrance on the east side and a smaller entrance in the south.
+The temple was a peripteral building with 6×12 columns, constructed mainly out of poros stone and was surrounded by a low wall with the main entrance on the east side and a smaller entrance in the south.
 Stoa D, a simple colonnaded hall, was constructed during the same period and is currently poorly preserved.
 Building E, usually interpreted as the sanctuary’s propylon, is somewhat better preserved.
 It has two identifiable rooms in addition to the entrance way, the rooms may have functioned as a bouleuterion or the seat of the amphictyony.

 Building activity continued also during the Classical period.
 Stoa A and Stoa B were constructed along the north side of the sanctuary.
 Only the foundation of the back wall of Stoa B is preserved.
 More is known of Stoa A which originally was a Doric building with polygonal walls covered in red plaster and with an inner Ionic colonnade.
 The building was destroyed already in antiquity, probably around 100 BC.
 Later, in Roman times, it housed several small sheds with commercial activity, suggesting that the area had an economic function at this time.